samrawitkt/BIO539_Exam4/README.md

 # BIO539_Exam4
 # Finding The linguistic complexity of the string

-## What Is This?
-This is a simple Python script intended to provide the linguistic complexity of the string defined as the number of kmers that are observed for all possible k-mer lengths, divided by the total number that are theoretically possible.
-The goal of this script is to get one output file for each string containing a data frame, and a statement about linguistic complexity printed to the command line.\

 What Is This?

 This is a simple Python script intended to provide the linguistic complexity of the string defined as the number of kmers that are observed for all possible k-mer lengths, divided by the total number that are theoretically possible.